THERAPEUTIC GUIDANCE & SUPPORT

 Therapeutic Support Beyond Symptom Management

-Rather than focusing only on symptoms, psychosocial rehabilitation encourages meaningful participation, emotional wellbeing, communication, confidence-building, and gradual re-engagement with everyday life and social interaction.
+Rather than focusing only on symptoms, psychosocial rehabilitation encourages meaningful participation, emotional wellbeing, communication, confidence-building, and gradually back to everyday life and social interaction.

 SAA’s approach combines therapeutic support, rehabilitation participation, emotional care, and structured routines that help individuals move towards greater stability, confidence, and inclusion.